 Here's what you need to know about both types of data and why businesses are shifting toward unstructured data:

 There are many ways to build a data model for structured or unstructured data.
-No matter which one you choose, the goal is to make your content easy to work with and be able to extract information that can be analyzed in various ways.
+No matter which one you choose, the goal is to make your content easy to work with and to extract information that can be analyzed in various ways.

 3. Data Fabric Will Ease Data Management